 How about the $250 fee you’ll need to pay if you want to trademark your gym name and logo?
 Trust me when I tell you this: You’re going to want to do that.

 I could go all day long with these questions.
 These questions simply bring to light the reality and real-life questions you have to face when starting and running your own gym.
 My point isn’t to tell the world that running a gym is an awful experience.
 Instead, I’m hoping to help push you to make an informed decision before simply chasing a dream.

-Real talk: Opening a fitness facility because you’re a personal trainer who doesn’t want to answer to anyone but his (or her) self is kind of like buying a house without the benefit of a proper inspection, or down payment set aside.
-Sure, it looks great when looking at it from the curb, but there are a whole bunch of headaches awaiting you under that roof–and worse yet, they aren’t going to fix themselves for free.
+Real talk: Opening a fitness facility because you’re a personal trainer who doesn’t want to answer to anyone but yourself is kind of like buying a house without the benefit of a proper inspection, or a downpayment set aside.
+Sure, it looks great when looking at it from the curb, but there are a whole bunch of headaches awaiting you under that roof—and worse yet, they aren’t going to fix themselves for free.

 I often tell Cressey Sports Performance interns that I aspire to operate a business that runs so smoothly and efficiently that they can’t help but want to open their own gym at the end of their time with us.
 At the same time, I also want to talk nearly all of them out of doing so.